-This Low Carb Hummus with artichoke tastes just like the real thing except that it's made of cauliflower and artichokes.
-Great for ketogenic diets, it's gluten-free, dairy-free, Paleo and THM compliant.
+This Low Carb Hummus with artichoke tastes just like the real thing except that it’s made of cauliflower and artichokes.
+Great for ketogenic diets, it’s dairy-free and Paleo .

 Have you ever been to Costco when the Pita and Hummus vender is there?
 They have some of the best flavors hands down – and the best pita chips.